Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: C

-Revision tip for Pharmacy evaluating exam
+Revision tip for the Pharmacy evaluation exam

 Which drugs cause orthostatic or postural hypotension?